 Enter each property on a new line in the following format:

-Use this format to specify properties without values.
+Use this syntax to specify properties without values.
 For example, for the

 Note: When you save properties without values, the system automatically changes the

-Use this format for properties with values, for example:
+Use this syntax for properties with values, for example:

 - You cannot set the Secure option.
 If you want the properties to be secure, edit them individually as described in the earlier section.